cloudback/docs/content/privacy/_index.md

 We may collect and process the following data about you:

+* Information provided by GitHub at the time of signing up into our service or requesting further services:
+  - Your GitHub account name
+  - Your email address
- - Information that you provide by filling in forms on our site (https://cloudback.it).
-This includes the information provided at the time of registering to use our site, subscribing to our service or requesting further services.
+* Information that you provide by filling in forms on our site (https://cloudback.it).
 We may also ask you for information when you report a problem with our site or sending any feedback information.
- - If you contact us, we may keep a record of that correspondence.
+* If you contact us, we may keep a record of that correspondence.
- - We may also ask you to complete some surveys that we use for research purposes, although you do not have to respond to them.
+* We may also ask you to complete some surveys that we use for research purposes, although you do not have to respond to them.
- - Details of your visits to our site including, but not limited to, traffic data, location data, weblogs, operating workspace, browser usage and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access.
+* Details of your visits to our site including, but not limited to, traffic data, location data, weblogs, operating workspace, browser usage and other communication data.

 ### Links to Other Sites

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by us.
 Therefore, we strongly advise you to review the Privacy Policy of these websites.
 We have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 ### External Services

+**SendGrid** is GDRP compliant customer communication platform for transactional and marketing email.
+For more information see https://www.twilio.com/legal/privacy

 **Google Analytics** is a web analytics service offered by Google that tracks and reports website traffic.
 Google uses the data collected to track and monitor the use of our Service.
 This data is shared with other Google services.
 Google may use the collected data to contextualize and personalize the ads of its own advertising network.